British prisoner ‘breaks world record’ for longest time in solitary confinement

 A Prison Service spokesperson said: “There is no such thing as solitary confinement in our prison system.
 Some prisoners will be segregated if they pose a risk to others but this is reviewed regularly.

-“Like other prisoners they are allowed time in the open air everyday, visits from relatives, phone calls, access to legal advice and medical care.”
+“Like other prisoners, they are allowed time in the open air every day, visits from relatives, phone calls, access to legal advice and medical care.”